bhat-prashant/reinforceML/images/README.md

 ## reinforceML
-AutoML using reinforcement learning based on scikit-learn Work in progress..
+AutoML using reinforcement learning based on scikit-train_ddqn Work in progress..